div1085/Credit_Risk_Analysis_Supervised_ML/README.md

 ## Overview of the loan prediction risk analysis:

 To create risk predicting model:
-  - Firstly, data will be oversampled using the RandomOverSampler and SMOTE algorithm.
+  - Firstly, data will be oversampled using the RandomOverSampler and SMOTE algorithm models.
-  - In next step, undersample the data using the ClusterCentroids algorithm.
+  - In next step, undersample the data using the ClusterCentroids algorithm models.
-  - Next utilizing combinatorial approach of over- and undersampling, data will be resmapled using the SMOTEENN algorithm
+  - Next utilizing combinatorial approach of over- and undersampling, data will be resmapled using the SMOTEENN algorithm models.
-  - Using the resampled data, two new machine learning models - BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk are created, and       performance of these models are compared.
+  - Using the resampled data, two new machine learning models - BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk are created, and       performance of all these models are compared.

 ## Results:

  1. Naive Random Oversampling: Balanced accuracy Score: 67%.
 The precision for the high_risk positivity is very low  at 1%, with very low F1 score.
 Thus model doesnot seems to be a good fit.

 ![Results Naive Random Oversampling]()